trumprocket/coin/README.md

 * [Bringux](doc/build-unix.md) - ***(Linux - here's to all those Bringus Studios fans out there)***

 *NOTE: I am not related to Bringus Studios.
 I am just a fan, that's why I made the above joke.*

-You know what?
-For you fellow macOS fans out there I ***may every so often make a macOS build, but here be dragons.***